-According to a 2018 report from Go-Globe.com, nearly 25% of all Internet users around the world have used VPN software on their computers or mobile devices recently.
-They get all the great benefits of a VPN service, but only for that particular device.
+According to a 2018 report from Go-Globe.com, nearly 25% of all Internet users around the world have used VPN software on their computers or mobile devices.
+This means they get all the great benefits of a VPN service, but the catch is that it only works for that particular device.

 This gets to be a headache when you have multiple devices to protect.
 Someone like me (and probably like you too) has several devices that connect to the Internet and could benefit from a VPN.
 For example, as I write this, I have two computers, a smartphone, and a tablet all connected to the Internet.

 That means 4 devices to install VPN software on.
 Four devices to keep updated.
 And four devices where I could forget to turn on the VPN (or lose the VPN connection) and leave my device and home network exposed at any given time.

 For many users, this arrangement works just fine.
 However, in modern times it is very common to have several devices per house-hold, and so it can be difficult keeping up to date with the VPN on every single one.

 A VPN Router is one possible solution to this problem.
 Keep reading to see what a VPN Router is and what it does differently than VPN software installed on your smartphone or other devices.